JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 ```julia
 Meta.@lower @replace_sin( 1 + sin(x))
 ```
-We obeserve that there is no trace of macro in lowered code (compare to `Meta.@lower 1 + cos(x)`, which demonstrates that the macro has been expanded after the code has been parsed but before it has been lowered.
+We observe that there is no trace of macro in lowered code (compare to `Meta.@lower 1 + cos(x)`, which demonstrates that the macro has been expanded after the code has been parsed but before it has been lowered.
 In this sense macros are indispensible, as you cannot replace them simply by the combination of `Meta.parse` end `eval`.
 You might object that in the above example it is possible, which is true, but only because the effect of the macro is in the global scope.
 ```julia
 ex = Meta.parse("cosp1(x) = 1 + sin(x)")
 ex = replace_sin(ex)